 - To specify target location, click the Destination link.
 Specify the location where you want the database items to be restored.

 - If you selected Restore to the original location, consider that user credentials for restore procedure will be picked as follows:

 - Firstly, Veeam will try to use the account of the backup job that contains Oracle server machine, or the account which is currently logged in.

 - If this account does not have sufficient rights to perform the restore procedure (for example, in case of imported backup), you will be prompted to supply the necessary credentials.
 Make sure the account has access to the original machine guest OS (Windows or Linux); if restoring an Oracle 12 Database on Windows server, then you may need to enter password for Oracle home.

 Specified account’s role in the Enterprise Manager should allow that user to restore Oracle databases.
-See the Providing Access Rights section for details.
+For more information, see Providing Access Rights.

 - Another option is Restore to alternative location, described in the next section.

 - If restoring to the original location, this will start the restore process.

 - If restoring to another location, this will launch restore wizard for you to follow.
 For more information, see Using Oracle Restore Wizard.